tunasahinoglu/dsa210-project/README.md

 # Spotify Daily Listening Duration and Weather Analysis
-## Project Objective
+## Motivation
 This project aims to analyze Spotify daily listening durations in relation to weather data to understand how music listening habits are influenced by environmental factors.
-The focus is on examining changes in music preferences and listening times under different weather conditions.
+The focus is on examining changes in listening time under different weather conditions.

 ---